FujitsuResearch/hoi_sg/README.md

 ```
 @misc{Takemoto_2022,
     author    = {Kentaro Takemoto and Moyuru Yamada and Tomotake Sasaki and Hisanao Akima},
-    title     = {HICO-DET-SG and V-COCO-SG: New Data Splits to Evaluate Systematic Generalization in Human-Object Interaction Detection},
+    title     = {{HICO-DET-SG} and {V-COCO-SG}: New Data Splits to Evaluate Systematic Generalization in Human-Object Interaction Detection},
-    booktitle = {Workshop on Distribution Shifts, 36th Conference on Neural Information Processing Systems},
+    howpublished = {Workshop on Distribution Shifts, 36th Conference on Neural Information Processing Systems},
     year      = {2022 (to appear)}
 }
 ```